 MARCH 30, APRIL 6, 13 & 27 — Fridays, 9am – 12pm

 Instructor: Kristi McMillan, Adult Programs Manager

 Through slides, videos, instructor overviews and assigned readings, discover African-American artists working today and explore themes treated in their work.
 In this discussion-based course, participants actively participate in frank, sensitive, and sometimes uncomfortable dialogues that lead to deeper understanding of the artists’ experiences and those of their own.
 As American artist Alex Grey said: “When artists give form to revelation, their art can advance, deepen, and potentially transform the consciousness of their community.”

 Space is limited; registration is required.
 For more information or to enroll, visit olliasheville.com or call 828.251.6140.

 Presented in partnership with the Osher Lifelong Learning Institute at UNC Asheville.

-The Museum offers behind-the-scenes and art-history classes for adults interested in learning more about topics that reflect techniques and themes featured in special exhibitions and the Museum’s Collection.
+The Museum offers behind-the-scenes and art-history classes for adults interested in learning more about topics that reflect techniques and themes featured in the Museum’s Collection and special exhibitions.